jadaun0079/MiniProject4/README.md

 ├── assets/             # Static assets and styles
 └── App.jsx             # Main application component
 API Integration
-This frontend communicates with a backend API (typically running on http://localhost:4000) for data persistence and user authentication.
+This frontend communicates with a backend API  for data persistence and user authentication.

 Contributing
 Fork the repository